elchininet/home-assistant-javascript-templates/README.md

 #### state_attr

-Method to return the value of the state attribute or `None` if it doesn’t exist.
+Method to return the value of the state attribute or `undefined` if it doesn’t exist.

 ```javascript
 state_attr('device_tracker.paulus', 'battery')